7 Things You Need to Know When Choosing a Data Center Partner

 – Regulatory and market conditions

-We know how much location matters and work to ensure that our data centers are in the strategic locations our customers need to be, while also taking local conditions into account.
-Our 210+ Equinix International Business Exchange™ (IBX®) data centers are interconnected physically and virtually across 55 metros, enabling you to deploy your digital infrastructure in the locations you need to reach.
+At Equinix, we know how much location matters and work to ensure that our data centers are in the strategic locations our customers need to be, while also taking local conditions into account.
+Our 240+ Equinix International Business Exchange™ (IBX®) data centers are interconnected physically and virtually across 71 metros, enabling you to deploy your digital infrastructure in the locations you need to reach.
 And we continue to expand, making more locations available on-demand.
-Recent additions and expansions include Canada, Mexico and Warsaw, with more to come later this year.
+We’ve recently announced new markets like Southeast Asia (Indonesia and Malaysia) and South Africa, as well as new data centers in existing markets like Barcelona and Bogotá.
+Going forward, we’ll continue to pursue expansion opportunities to keep up with growing demand for digital infrastructure in locations across the globe.

 2. Power and cooling

-Redundant power and cooling are critical for keeping the lights on.
-According to Uptime Institute’s latest data center survey, a single outage can cost over $1 million and power loss is the biggest cause for outages.[ii]
+According to Uptime Institute’s latest outage analysis[1], 43% of significant outages are caused by power-related problems.
+With 15% of outages causing $1 million or more in total losses, the importance of keeping the power on is clear.
 Data centers can also run quite hot, so it’s important to ensure that adequate cooling systems are in place.
-Ideally redundancy is established through a multiple path configuration so if one system has a complete failure, the other can take over.
+Ideally, redundancy would be established through a multi-path configuration, so that if one system has a complete failure, the other can take over.
 Questions to ask include:

 • What are the primary and backup sources of power and cooling for the data center?